Category intelligence brief

 What connectivity options do cleaning robots support?

-Cleaning robots in the database support 48 types of connectivity.
-The most common include Wi-Fi, Aiper mobile app (iOS/Android), Aiper mobile app, App scheduling, alerts, progress tracking, and remote steering, Mobile app, Alexa voice control, and 42 more.
+Cleaning robots in the database support 55 types of connectivity.
+The most common include Wi-Fi, Aiper mobile app (iOS/Android), Aiper mobile app, App scheduling, alerts, progress tracking, and remote steering, 2.4 GHz and 5 GHz Wi-Fi, Mobile app, and 49 more.
 Connectivity determines how the robot communicates with your network, cloud services, companion apps, and other smart devices.
 Visit the components directory for detailed information on each protocol.

 Do cleaning robots work with voice assistants?

-Some cleaning robots integrate with voice assistant platforms including Amazon Alexa, Google Home, Apple Siri, Google Assistant, Siri Shortcuts, Built-in 'OK, Dreame', Dreame direct voice control, YIKO-GPT (built-in LLM assistant), YIKO (built-in voice assistant), Hey, MOVA, Siri, Hello Rocky (onboard), Hello Rocky (onboard, offline), Bixby, Hey Keli, Apple Siri Shortcuts, Yandex Alice.
+Some cleaning robots integrate with voice assistant platforms including Amazon Alexa, Google Assistant, Google Home, Apple Siri, XiaoDu, XiaoAI, Siri Shortcuts, Built-in 'OK, Dreame', Dreame direct voice control, YIKO-GPT (built-in LLM assistant), YIKO (built-in voice assistant), Hey, MOVA, Siri, Hello Rocky (onboard), Hello Rocky (onboard, offline), Bixby, Hey Keli, Apple Siri Shortcuts, Yandex Alice.
 Voice integration enables hands-free control, status updates, and interaction with your broader smart home ecosystem.
 Not all models support voice assistants — check individual robot pages for specific compatibility details.

 Buying & Getting Started